alexcorvi/php-zip/README.md

 To install this class, simply upload the `src` folder contents to your server and include the `Zip.php` file.

-Note: To install in codeigniter create a folder called `zip` in your in `application/libraries/` and put the `src` folder contents inside of it, then load it using the library loader `$this->load->library("zip/zip");`.
+Note: To install in CodeIgniter create a folder called `zip` in your in `application/libraries/` and put the `src` folder contents inside of it, then load it using the library loader `$this->load->library("zip/zip");`.

 ## Usage Examples:

-Note: When I wrote this class, I intended to use it in a multiline fashion (You'll see what I mean).
+Note: When I wrote this class, I intended to use it in a multi-line fashion (You'll see what I mean).
 However, I decided later that I should make a shorthand for this, so it would be usable in a one-line style.

 ### Adding new files to the zip / Creating new zip file:
-#### Multiline style
+#### Multi-line style
 - **PHP**:
 ```php
     require_once "path/to/src/zip.php";